varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 #### Containers

 - Not virtual machines!
-  - If resource not namespaced by linux kernel, it is global and can be affected by the container
+  - If resource not name spaced by linux kernel, it is global and can be affected by the container
 - Containers are systematically separated using OS mechanisms
 - Templated by images
   - Image constructs container
-  - Predictable enviroment
+  - Predictable environment
 - Construction and administration through container daemon

 #### Separation mechanisms